Masrkai/Task_2_Stock_Portfolio_Tracker/README.md

-# this is made during CodeAlpha python virtual internship from July 1st to July 30th july of 2024
+# This was made during CodeAlpha python virtual internship from July 1st to July 30th july of 2024
 - it was completed and left locally since July 2nd

 # Images
 - Example Output
 <img src="Images/Output.png" alt="Alt text" width="673" height="622">

-# the API key is hidden for security reasons
+# The API key is hidden for security reasons
 - obtain your own from https://www.alphavantage.co/